angeal185/domscript/README.md

 Domscript is a lightning fast dom query/manipulation tool that you can easily customize to suit your needs.

+The goal of domscript is to enable developers to rapidly chain methods while achieving similar to vanilla js speed.

 * all prototype methods are optional
 * custom methods can be easily be built into the prototype chain
 * current maximum build size of 2.6kb minified